Vladislav26Laptev/Smoke_detection/README.md

 7. [References](#references)

 ## General description of the solution
 The fire detection system captures video from the camera and breaks it into frames for further processing.
-The background subtraction algorithm is used to preserve the dynamic features.
-The processed frames are sent to the EfficientDet-D1 convolutional neural network, which is trained to find fire sites.
-The result is a bounding box.
+A neural network based on convolutional layers processes each received frame.
+The result is a bounding box that indicates the area of fire in the frame and the localization point of the fire with some probability.

 [:arrow_up:Index](#index)